redhat-developer/intellij-openshift-connector/README.md

    * `Open in Browser` - Open the exposed URL in browser.
    * `Push` - Push the source code to a Component.
    * `Watch` - Watch for changes, update Component on change.
 This is not supported for git based components.
    * `Debug` - Connect a local debugger with the Component.
-See the [wiki](https://github.com/redhat-developer/intellij-openshift-connector/wiki/How-to-debug-a-component) page for more details.
+See the [wiki](https://github.com/redhat-developer/intellij-openshift-connector/wiki/How-to-debug-a-component) page for more. details.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
    * `Delete` - Delete an existing Component from the cluster and removes the local config also.